21 Common Reasons And Legal Grounds For Divorce

 Lack of intimacy could be one of the reasons for divorce

-How many times in a week do you have sex with your husband?
-When was the last time you had some intimate moments with him?
-Apart from sex, there are also other forms of physical affections such as kissing or hugging that you can provide within your daily life.
+How many times in a week do you have sex with your spouse?
+When was the last time you had some intimate moments with them?
+Apart from sex, there are also other forms of physical affection such as kissing or hugging that you can provide within your daily life.

-Lack of intimacy could gradually lead to a huge gap in your marriage, filled with anger, silence or distancing.
+Lack of intimacy could gradually lead to a huge gap in your marriage, filled with anger, silence, or distancing.
 To avoid this, take action before it’s too late.
+If you are struggling to feel attracted to your partner or feel that your sexual needs are unmet, communicate it to them and consider couples therapy before taking drastic measures.

 14. A point of no return